 If you are between 15 and 24 years of age, you may be eligible for payments and services from us, which can support you if you want to study or if you are becoming independent from your parents or carer.

-Depending on your or your family’s circumstances, you can get Youth Allowance or ABSTUDY, which provides financial support while you are looking for work, studying, training or undertaking an Australian Apprenticeship.
+Depending on your or your family’s circumstances, you can get Youth Allowance or ABSTUDY.
+They provide financial support while you are looking for work, studying, training or undertaking an Australian Apprenticeship.
 The Disability Support Pension is also available to support young people who have a disability.

 If you are turning 16, you may need to start making some important decisions including how to manage your money.

 You can attend a free Financial Information Service (FIS) seminar.
-Our Financial Information Service Officers present seminars that can help younger people who want to know about how they can save for their future.
+They can help younger people who want to know about how they can save for their future.

 If you’re aged 15 years, you can apply for your own Medicare card.
 Visit your local service centre to complete a Medicare Copy/Transfer Application form.
 You’ll need to provide identification, such as a student card or birth certificate, as well as details about the card you are transferring from.

-For young people aged between 12 and 17, the Medicare Teen Dental Plan helps cover the costs of an annual dental check.
+For young people aged between 12 and 17, the Child Dental Benefits Schedule helps cover the costs of an annual dental check.